Surviving Chairman Ma: Life in the shadow of China's Alibaba

 Meanwhile, Alibaba's Tmall has been hoovering up market share, rising to 50.6 percent last year from 35 percent in 2010.
 By comparison, Amazon's share in the United States, its biggest market, is closer to one-fifth.

-"If you look at the landscape, there aren't that many players left any more," said Shen Haoyu, chief operating officer of China's second largest online player Jingdong, part-owned by Saudi investment firm Kingdom Holding Co.
-4280.SE
+"If you look at the landscape, there aren't that many players left anymore," said Shen Haoyu, chief operating officer of China's second largest online player Jingdong, part-owned by Saudi investment firm Kingdom Holding Co.

 "But the truth is in two or three years time there will be even fewer firms standing.
 That's the level of competition."